Modularity theorem: History

+In 2025, modularity was extended to over 10% of abelian surfaces by Boxer, Calegari, Gee and Pilloni.

 Generalizations

 The modularity theorem is a special case of more general conjectures due to Robert Langlands.
 The Langlands program seeks to attach an automorphic form or automorphic representation (a suitable generalization of a modular form) to more general objects of arithmetic algebraic geometry, such as to every elliptic curve over a number field.
 Most cases of these extended conjectures have not yet been proved.

-However, Freitas, Le Hung & Siksek proved that elliptic curves defined over real quadratic fields are modular.
+In 2013, Freitas, Le Hung, and Siksek proved that elliptic curves defined over real quadratic fields are modular.